calaldees/teacherEducation/teacherEducation/howStudentsLearn.md

 Feedback:
 * You are now on your way to become professional educations.
 * Given the material I have just introduced you to, how could this online 3 hours could have been constructed to cement these concepts in more detail?
 More active learning? how? was it appropriate to introduce you to these topics and allow you to explore them?

+### How will this affect planning our computing lessons?

+* Test/Quiz == Retrieval/Recall == better learning
+* Test/Quiz regularly
+* Test/Quiz past topics
+* Test, Test, Test, Assess, Assess, Assess, Quiz, Quiz, Quiz - use that to plan

+My Take: Teach theory with code where possible.
+The practical act of coding is not separate to the theory.
+If we are trying to manifest aspects/concepts/topics of computing in code, we are repeating/strengthening/solidifying our programming understanding.

 Unsorted